levoai/ebpf_demo/README.md

 # Levo.ai's eBPF demonstration application

+## Note
+If you run into any problems or have any suggested edits to this README, especially system requirements for Linux distributions not already listed, Please file an issue against this project in GitHub.

+Questions are also welcome as GitHub issues.
+And as we find time, we will answer them and collect the most common ones into a `FAQ.md`.

 ## System requirements
 ### General
 * Root access.
 (Most eBPF programs cannot be loaded by unprivileged users.)